yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/external-browser-callback-android.md

 }
 ```

----

 ## Best practices

-- Always define and use `callback_url` in your payment flows.
+* Always define and use `callback_url` in your payment flows
-- Configure the `intent-filter` correctly in your manifest.
+* Configure the `intent-filter` correctly in your manifest
-- Handle the return intent to update the payment status or navigate the user.
+* Handle the return intent to update the payment status or navigate the user
-- Test the flow on multiple devices and browsers.
+* Test the flow on multiple devices and browsers

----

 ## Summary

-- Use `callback_url` to ensure users return to your app.
+* Use `callback_url` to ensure users return to your app
-- Configure deep link handling in Android.
+* Configure deep link handling in Android
-- Handle the intent to complete the payment flow.
+* Handle the intent to complete the payment flow